 In shops with self-contained facilities, students must ask the permission of a teacher to use the lavatory.
 Students from these shops should not be issued corridor passes for lavatory visits.
-Where no self-contained lavatory exists, no more than one student from a class shall be issued a corridor lavatory pass at one time.
+Where no self-contained lavatory exists, students must utilize the electronic hall pass system and take the appropriate color-coded hall pass lanyard, consistent with section 2-11.
+No more than one student from a class shall be issued a corridor lavatory pass at one time.
 Students must report to the student lavatory closest to the classroom or shop they are reporting from.